aElchertMux/jwtCreator/README.md

 # jwtCreator
-CLI tool for easy JWT token creation for help debugging Mux support cases.
+CLI tool for easy JWT token creation for Mux.com

-I got very tired of editing a single script for a single token.
-Using this as a jump off point for ways to make troubleshooting signed assets easier.

 Add the flag (i.e. -h) of whatever type of JWT token you wish to create.
 The default is a VIDEO token.